 Data stewardship is the management and oversight of an organization’s data assets according to established data governance practices.
+Data lifecycle management is crucial in data stewardship programs, ensuring data quality, consistency, and accessibility across various roles to facilitate data-driven decision making.
 Selected business users ensure that the organization has high-quality data that is accessible to the right users at the right times for the right purposes.

 Some organizations have created a formal full-time role “Data Steward” and assigned staff to various business domains to serve in that position.
-Other organizations have selected their data stewards from staff who remain in their current position (Claims Analyst, Lead Underwriter, Senior Financial Analyst, etc…) and given them the additional responsibilities of business data stewardship.
-Regardless of the approach used, data stewards implement the policies and standards created by the data governance organization, assess the level of quality for critical data in their assigned domain, create and enhance the business definitions for data in their domain, and serve as the resident expert for data-related issues in that area.
+Other organizations have selected their data stewards from staff who remain in their current position (Claims Analyst, Lead Underwriter, Senior Financial Analyst, etc.) and given them the additional responsibilities of business data stewardship.
+Regardless of the approach used, data stewards implement the policies and standards created by the data governance organization, assess the level of quality for critical data in their assigned domain, create and enhance the business definitions for data in their domain, and serve as the resident expert for data-related issues in that area, effectively managing the organization’s data assets.

 Data Steward Description